-IN SITU SIH 6-month long training and mentoring programmes for both social businesses and for social initiatives will be run simultaneously, and the core support methodology will be the same for both businesses and initiatives, what will differ are eventual materials, tools and workshop topics.
+IN SITU SIH 6-month long training and mentoring programmes for both social businesses and for social initiatives will be run simultaneously, and the core support methodology will be the same for both businesses and initiatives, what will differ are eventual materials, tools, workshop and mentoring topics.

 Although these two elements can be regarded as separate, in order to create better synergies, initiatives and businesses will not be separated and will run simultaneously, with all parties being invited to all workshop, regardless of the fact that a workshop would be more tailored to either social initiatives or businesses.
-Community building and learning, as well as skill-sharing, is seen as essential.
+As is often the case in real life, social businesses grow from successful social initiatives.
+Community building and learning, as well as skill-sharing, is therefore seen as essential.